priyanshukumargupta12/Cyber-Ninjas-GGI-Hackthon/Readme.md

 - **Automation**: Simplified setup and execution with Docker commands.
 - **Detailed Reports**: Generates comprehensive analysis reports in JSON and PDF formats.
 - **Web Interface**: User-friendly web interface for uploading APKs and viewing results.
+- **Sandbox Testing**: Uses Docker to create a secure sandbox for APK analysis.

 ---